-I often get asked, “How do I create a great brand?”
+I often get asked, how to create a great brand.
 There isn’t an easy answer to this question, because successful brands spend a lot of time figuring out how to launch and develop their brand.
+But telling your story is a key to fabulous branding and companies such as Nike are good at storytelling.

 Uber, Airbnb, Starbucks, Amazon all are fast growing brands worth millions, gazillions or billions.
 How did they get to the top of their niche, because quite frankly it’s not all about having a snappy logo!
 In the case of the Starbucks logo, I don’t see any relevance to coffee at all!
 Don’t put all your time, effort and money on designing your logo before you have a better idea of how your logo could reflect your brand.